genixpro/kwola/README.md

 # Kwola

 Kwola is an autonomous browser-testing and learning system for web applications.
-Kwola 1.1 remains compatible with 1.0 run configurations and correctly published checkpoints.
+Kwola 1.1 uses the learning schema version 2 and intentionally rejects 1.0 runs and checkpoints; initialize a fresh run after upgrading.
 It requires Python 3.12 and targets Linux for production.
 It supports Playwright Chromium and Firefox, mitmproxy-based JavaScript branch instrumentation, local LMDB runs, and PyTorch/NCCL training.

 ## Install